Down The Ogoki – From Above Ogoki Falls To Whiteclay Lake’s NE Arm

 Just beyond the mouth of the Raymond River is another outpost.
 Once a Mattice Lake Outfitters property, this one now belongs to Boreal Forest Outfitters.

-We turned into the lake’s northeast arm and started looking for a campsite.
-After checking out a couple of lackluster spots, we paddled by the spot in the image below.
+We turned into the lake’s north-east arm and looked for a campsite.
+After checking out a couple of lacklustre spots, we paddled by the spot in the image below.
 At first glance, it looks pretty mediocre too!
-However, we cleared away the dead tree, moved the rocks aside, and – voilá…our home for the night.
+However, we cleared away the dead tree, moved the rocks aside, and – voilà…our home for the night.

-As noted about our Whitewater campsite, which was also on a flat rock, an inflated Thermarest pad makes almost anywhere an acceptable place to bed down for the night!
+As noted about our Whitewater campsite, which was also on a flat rock, an inflated Thermarest pad makes almost any place acceptable to bed down for the night!

 Next Post: Day 9 – From Whiteclay Lake’s NE Arm To the Ogoki Reservoir (Two Mile Bay)